kkoomen/vim-doge/doc/c-family-doc-standard-examples.md

 # C-Family Doc Standard Examples

-Due to the amount of doc standards for the C-family languages, all of them are listed below using C++ to clarify style they generate, although most of the doc styles apply for other C-family languages as well.
+Due to the amount of doc standards for the C-family languages, all of them are listed below using C++ to clarify the style they generate, although most of the doc styles apply for other C-family languages as well.

 # Table of Contents